David Tomlinson weighs up the pros and cons to judge whether a bitch or dog is better

 Bitch or dog is a question all dog owners must face.
-David Tomlinson considers whether one really is better than the other, or if it’s just down to personal preference.
+But is it all just down to personal preference?

 Sex.
 It’s a subject no one looking for a puppy can ignore.
+(Read our advice on introducing a puppy to an older dog .)
 Is it best to opt for a bitch or dog?
-Consult the professionals and you will probably end up even more confused than you were before asking the question of bitch or dog.
+Consult the professionals and you will probably end up even more confused.
 Field triallers will tell you that you are more likely to win the Retriever Championship with a dog than a bitch.
-The last bitch to win the championship was Craighorn Abby in 2008.
-Since then it’s been a male-dominated affair.

 In spaniel trialling the question of bitch or dog is the other way round.
-The winner of the English Springer Spaniel Championship in 2013/14 was Helmsway Heath: he was the first successful dog since Jim Clark’s Moonreed Flush 11 years before.
-It’s notable that since 1980/81, only seven dogs have triumphed in the championship, and you have to go all the way back to the Seventies for the last period of male domination, with five male champions in a row.
 Why retriever judges should prefer dogs and spaniel judges bitches is one of the great mysteries of the gundog world.
-For the handler, winning with a dog is far more lucrative than it is with a bitch, thanks to stud fees.
+Of course, stud fees mean winning with a dog is far more lucrative than it is with a bitch.

-Not many of us aspire to run our dogs in field trials, let alone in championship events, so for most of us the choice of sex is simply a matter of preference.
+However, the majority of us do not aspire to run our dogs in field trials, let alone in championship events.
 I’ve run bitches exclusively for more than 30 years, the only reason being that my first springer spaniel was a bitch, so it made sense to remain with girls rather than boys.
 For the past 20 years I’ve always kept mothers and daughters.
 It’s worked for me but it might not for you.

 Many people genuinely believe that they get on better with a bitch or dog rather than both, and that might well be true.
 If you really believe that a bitch works better for you than a dog, or the other way round, there’s no point in trying to persuade you otherwise.
 We all do best with what we have confidence in.